NullVoxPopuli/a-proper-test-launcher/README.md

 All of them.

+When used standalone:

 This tool has two modes:
  1. point at an existing host / port
  2. serve static files and go-to 1.

+When using the vite plugin, host/port mapping is automatic.
+The vite plugin is what launches the browsers.

 ## Tech-related questions